Alexandru-AndreiOana/RlBot-Deep_Learning/README.md

 # RlBot-Deep_Learning
 This repository contains a Rocket League agent trained using Deep Reinforcement Learning.
-The training algorithm
-is Proximal Policy Optimziation (PPO-Clip).
+The training algorithm used is Proximal Policy Optimziation (PPO-Clip).